-Are you looking into info about business credit cards for your small business?
-If so, search no further – we’ve got here the essential details on how they work, the costs involved, and the level of protection they offer.
-We also cover off alternative forms of financing that also exist for any expanding business.
+Are you doing research into a business credit card for your business?
+If so, search no further – we’ve written up the essential details on how they work, the costs involved, and the level of protection they offer.
+We also cover off alternative forms of financing that exist for any expanding business.

 When you make a purchase using a credit card for business, the value of the purchase will be added to your account balance.
 At the end of your billing cycle (normally a month) your provider will charge interest on any balance on the card that’s carried forward from one month to the next.
 The amount you pay each month is determined by how much you spend, meaning you can choose to pay more or less of the balance outstanding.
 The longer you hold a balance on your account, the more interest you’ll pay.